live-works-diploma/hololens-project/README.md

 ### ModelDBAccountInfo

 Provides the needed details for building an SqlConnectionStringBuilder and has methods for retrieving that builder with the details already added.

+### ModelBSAccountInfo

+Provides the needed details for connecting to a blob storage such as connection string and blob storage name.

 ### ModelDBConnect